ircv3/ircv3-specifications/core/capability-negotiation.md

 ### The CAP NEW subcommand

-The NEW subcommand MUST ONLY be sent to clients that have negotiated CAP Version `302` or enabled the `cap-notify` capability.
+The NEW subcommand MUST ONLY be sent to clients that have negotiated CAP version `302` or enabled the `cap-notify` capability.

 The NEW subcommand signals that the server supports one or more new capabilities, and may be